alpaker/fill-column-indicator/README.markdown

+_The functionality provided by this package has now been implemented natively in Emacs as `display-fill-column-indicator-mode`, available as of version 27.0.90.
+Unless you are forced to use an older Emacs, you should use the native implentation instead of `fci-mode`.
+It's unaffected by most of the compability issues that this add-on has._

-_This package is no longer actively maintained.
-If you're interested in becoming maintainer, please let me know._
+_This package is no longer actively maintained._

 Many modern editors and IDEs can graphically indicate the location of the fill column by drawing a thin line (in design parlance, a "rule") down the